Geometric recursion: Functions on Teichm uller space

 so the error bound in \eqref{thedesirederror} tends to $0$ when $\ell_{\sigma}(\mu) \rightarrow 0$.

 When $\mu$ has $3g - 3 + n$ components, it determines a pair of pants decomposition and $\Omega_{\Sigma}^{(\mu)}$ contains only finitely many terms of \eqref{GRsumfggggun}, which can only differ by the ordering of the pairs of pants in this decomposition and the ordering of their boundary components -- these orderings are determining the type $(A,B,C)$ of each factor.
-In the situation of Proposition~\ref{pinchth}, one can therefore consider that GR designs a mapping class group invariant function globally defined on $\mathcal{T}_{\Sigma}$ and with prescribed asymptotic behavior specified by the functions $(A,B,C)$ when a maximal number of curves are pinched.
+In the situation of Proposition~\ref{pinchth}, one can therefore observe that GR produces a mapping class group invariant function globally defined on $\mathcal{T}_{\Sigma}$ and which has prescribed asymptotic behavior, when a maximal number of curves are pinched, completely specified by the functions $(A(L_1,L_2,L_3),B(L_1,L_2,0),C(L,0,0))$.